SITI Company: History

-SITI Company's inaugural productions began in September 1992 with two Euripides plays: Dionysus and Orestes.
-Funding initially came from the Japan-United States Friendship Commission, Arts International and All Nippon Airlines, according to then-executive producing director Stephen Nisbet.
+The institute's inaugural season was held in September 1992 in Saratoga Springs, New York, consisting of two adaptations of Euripides.
+Suzuki directed both American and Japanese actors in Dionysus, from The Bacchae, at Skidmore College, and Orestes by Charles L. Mee, directed by Bogart, was performed at the Spa Little Theatre.
+Both shows were also performed in the 1992 Toga Festival.
+Funding initially came from the Japan-United States Friendship Commission, Arts International and All Nippon Airways, according to then-executive producing director Stephen Nisbet.

-Originally envisioned as a summer institute in Saratoga Springs, New York, SITI has expanded to encompass a year-round program based in New York City, with a summer season in Saratoga.
+The Institute expanded from its summer season in Saratoga to encompass a year-round program based in New York City and became known as the SITI Company.
 The company believed that contemporary American theater must incorporate artists from around the world and learn from a cross-cultural exchange of dance, music, art, and performance experiences.